Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: Scalar field scattering and effective potential

 where $R_{\omega l}$ is the radial part and $Y_{lm}(\theta,\phi)$ denotes the spherical harmonics.
 Now by applying tortoise coordinate as $dr^* =dr/f(r)$ we arrive at the following equation for radial function

 Here the effective potential is \cite{gogoi202308}

-According to the metric in Eq. \ref{metric01} and $f(r)$ in Eq. \ref{f1}, the effective potential of scalar field are plotted for $M=1$, $\beta=0.02$ and $\Lambda=0.02$ and different values of $N_s$ and $Q$ are considered to observe the effect of these parameters on $V_{eff}$. \\ The Fig.\ref{fig:Veff} illustrates a notable trend caused by $N_s$ and $Q$ parameters as in the right hand side (a) for $N_s<0$, when $|N_s|$ increases, the maximum value of the effective potential decreases.
-On the other hand, the left panel (b) shows the maximum effective potential increases by increasing $Q$.
-As shown in the Fig. \ref{fig:Veff}, parameters $Q$ and $N_s$ play a significant role in the shape of effective potential which affects the quasinormal modes for different values.
+According to the metric in Eq. \ref{metric01} and $f(r)$ in Eq. \ref{f1}, the effective potential of scalar field are plotted for $M=1$, $\beta=0.02$ and $\Lambda=0.02$ and different values of $N_s$ and $Q$ are considered to observe the effect of these parameters on $V_{eff}$.

+The Fig. \ref{fig:Veff} illustrates a notable trend caused by $N_s$, $Q$, and $\beta$ parameters as in the first panel for $N_s<0$, when $|N_s|$ increases, the maximum value of the effective potential decreases.
+On the other hand, the second panel shows the maximum effective potential increases by increasing $Q$ and {the last panel demonstrates the effect of $\beta$ which leads to higher maximum effective potential for lower $\beta$.} As shown in Fig. \ref{fig:Veff}, parameters $Q$, $N_s$ and $\beta$ play a significant role in the shape of effective potential which affects the quasinormal modes for different values.
 In the next section, we would like to investigate the impact of these parameters on the quasinormal modes.